christianh17/ioBroker.bydhvs/README.md

 ### 0.1.1
 * start of documentation (German)
 ### 0.1.2
-* Voltage is unsigned, should now work with 4 modules
+* Battery Voltage is unsigned, should now work with 4 modules
+### 0.1.3
+* Test Mode for getting hex data easily, removed check for 2 modules, moved "diagnosis-states" to extra folder

 ## License
 MIT License